bugzilla/bugzilla/docs/en/rst/upgrading/migrating-from-2.inc.rst

 :command:`cd bugzilla-new`

-:command:`git checkout $VERSION`
+:command:`git checkout release-$VERSION`

-Replace $VERSION with the two-digit version number of your current Bugzilla, e.g.
+Replace $VERSION with the three-digit version number of your current Bugzilla, e.g. "4.2.2".
+(If the the final digit would have been a 0, omit it - so use "4.4" for the first release in the 4.4 series.)
-4.2.
-These command will automatically switch your checkout to be a copy of the latest point release of version $VERSION.

 Save Any Local Customizations
 =============================